We've all heard the adage

 I had the fancy credentials…

-but lacked the confidence and ability to sell my OWN ideas.
+but lacked the confidence and ability to put myself out there.

 That’s like being a shark without any teeth.

-wasted time and money because I asked questions of everyone else yet rarely talked about my business.
+wasted time and money because I asked questions of everyone else yet rarely talked about my work.

 my body tensed up, mouth got dry and a “professional” monotone voice put people to sleep.

-I didn’t want to come across as pushy, aggressive or bothersome with what I had to say.
+I kept ideas to myself so I didn’t come across as pushy, aggressive or bothersome.

-Despite having important ideas and goals, I couldn’t make them happen.
+Despite having important visions & goals, I couldn’t make them happen.

-So, I lost access to clients and collaborators, missed out on opportunities, left money on the table and became a best-kept secret.
+So, I lost access to decision-makers, missed out on opportunities, left money on the table and became a best-kept secret.
 This led to a steady stream of stress instead of success.

 So, now what?

 Sometimes to get around an obstacle - real or imagined - you do what you’ve done a thousand times before.
 Put yourself in situations where you have to do the work.